Montreal Economic Institute: Description

-Funding

-The MEI is a registered Canadian charity and Kelly-Gagnon has said that 65 to 70 percent of the MEI's funding comes from foundations, with an additional 15 to 20 percent coming from individuals and the remainder coming from corporations; it does not accept funding from the public sector.
-Its 2015 budget was $2.3 million, and had a full-time staff of 12 as of 2016.
-The MEI's tax returns indicate that major support comes from the Stowers Institute for Medical Research, the Donner Canadian Foundation, and the Chase Foundation of Virginia.
-It has also received funding from the Claude R. Lambe Charitable Foundation and the John Templeton Foundation.

 Reputation

 Commentators often characterize the MEI as Quebec's equivalent to the Fraser Institute and a voice of fiscal conservationism in Quebec.
 Former MEI vice president Tasha Kheiriddin placed it in the same group as the Fraser Institute as well as the National Citizens Coalition, Frontier Centre for Public Policy, the Canadian Taxpayers Federation, and the Atlantic Institute for Market Studies.
 An analysis of social networks on Twitter by the Institute for Research on Public Policy found that MEI is one of the Canadian think tanks with the highest "right-wing" scores, along with the Manning Centre, the Frontier Centre for Public Policy, the Canadian Taxpayers Federation, the C.D.
 Howe Institute, the Canada West Foundation, and the Atlantic Institute for Market Studies.

 Another former MEI vice president, Bernier stated the institute influenced him as an Industry Minister by giving him the experience to learn about public policies and how to implement good public policies.
+While running the Conservative Party of Quebec, both Pouilot and Duhaime has cited information from MEI when developing policies for their party.

 The MEI's reasoning was also questioned on several occasions by the Institut de recherche et d'informations socio-économiques,.
 Ethan Cox, a political organizer and writer, has said that "MEI is part of the same problem they have with money in the U.S. political process: corporate interests who can outspend critics have too much influence in our political process."

+Journalist Thomas Laberge, writing En rupture avec l’État, which documents the libertarian movement in Quebec, noted ties between several members of the institute and Le Québécois Libre as either readers or contributors.